AdoboPeanuts/Crypto-Clustering/README.md

 3. Created a scatter plot using `hvplot.scatter`, to present the clustered data about cryptocurrencies having `x="TotalCoinsMined"` and `y="TotalCoinSupply"` to contrast the number of available coins versus the total number of mined coins.
 Use the `hover_cols=["CoinName"]` parameter to included the cryptocurrency name on each data point.

-Results:
+Result:

 ![Clustered Data](Images/scatter_plot2.png)

 ### Optional Challenge

-For the challenge section, you have to upload your Jupyter notebook to Amazon SageMaker and deploy it.
+For the challenge section, I uploaded the Jupyter notebook to Amazon SageMaker and deployed it.

-The `hvplot` and Plotly Express libraries are not included in the built-in anaconda environments, so for this challenge section, you should use the `altair` library instead.
+The `hvplot` and Plotly Express libraries are not included in the built-in anaconda environments, so for this challenge section, I used the `altair` library instead.

-Perform the following tasks:
+Performed the following tasks:

 1. Uploaded your Jupyter notebook and rename it as `crypto_clustering_sm.ipynb`